 The stakes beyond waste

 Plastic pollution extends far beyond visible litter.
 Microplastics now appear in human lungs, bloodstreams, and placentas.
-The Lancet estimates annual health costs at $1.5 trillion globally.
-Without intervention, plastic production is projected to reach one billion tons annually by 2040.
+The Lancet estimates annual health costs at USD 1.5 trillion globally.
+Without intervention, plastic production is projected to reach one billion tonnes annually by 2040.
 Plastic production contributes 5% of industrial greenhouse gas emissions, surpassing aviation.
 Current recycling rates remain below 10% globally.
 Each day brings 1.1 million metric tonnes of new plastic production.
 The equivalent of one garbage truck of plastic enters the oceans every minute.
 These figures underscore why waste management alone cannot solve the crisis.

 Despite Geneva’s disappointing outcome, momentum continues to build through multiple channels.
 Regional coalitions are forming among committed nations.
 The European Union and several countries are advancing extended producer responsibility policies and mandatory recycled content requirements.